bruvellu/terebratalia-wnts/wnt.md

 ## *T. transversa* has a conserved repertoire of Wnt genes

 Wnt genes encode secreted glycoproteins with a conserved series of cysteine residues [@Nusse1992-oi].
-Wnt proteins are ligands and activators of Wnt signaling pathways during the development of most,  if not all, animals [@Cadigan1997-vx].
+Wnt proteins are ligands and activators of Wnt signaling pathways during the development of most animals [@Cadigan1997-vx].
 Metazoans have a large Wnt repertoire with thirteen subfamilies [@Kusserow2005-xd; @Croce2009-vv; @Cho2010-eb].
 To characterize the Wnt complement of the brachiopod *T. transversa*, we surveyed the transcriptomic and genomic resources for Wnt genes using similarity searches.
 We find that twelve of the thirteen Wnt subfamilies are present in the brachiopod with a total of thirteen Wnt genes (@fig:wnt-tree).